fikrilal/biometric-core-backend/docs/finance/wallet-and-transfer-technical.md

 - Mark the transaction as `stepUpUsed = true`.
 - Optionally log token metadata (without storing the token itself).

+## Observability & Safety

+- **Structured logging**
+  - `TransactionsService` logs `transfer.created`, `transfer.replayed`, and `transfer.failed` events with wallet IDs, amount, currency, step‑up usage, `clientReference`, and request IP.
+Error logs only include stable error codes—no secrets or token material.
+- **Metrics**
+  - `TransactionsMetricsService` maintains lightweight counters (currently emitted as debug logs) for totals created, failed, replays, and step‑up requirements/usages.
+These hooks are ready to be wired to OTEL/Prometheus exporters later.
+- **Global guardrail**
+  - The service calculates an “effective” per‑transaction limit as `min(TRANSFER_MAX_AMOUNT_MINOR, TRANSFER_ABSOLUTE_MAX_MINOR)` and exposes the same to clients via `WalletsService`.
+Even if an env misconfigures `TRANSFER_MAX_AMOUNT_MINOR`, the guard prevents transfers above the absolute cap and surfaces a controlled error.

 ## Idempotency